Skip to main content

 • Popular combination tours include a kayaking trip on the nearby bioluminescent bay and a visit to Luquillo Beach.

-El Yunque National Forest (formerly Caribbean National Forest) is in the northeast of Puerto Rico, less than a 1-hour drive from San Juan.
+El Yunque National Forest is in the northeast of Puerto Rico, less than a 1-hour drive from San Juan.
 Driving time from Fajardo is under 30 minutes.
+The forest's main entrance, Carr.
+191 Norte - Área Recreativa La Mina, is where the El Portal visitor center is located but the forest also has three other entrances.
 Many tour operators offer round-trip transportation to El Yunque, too.

 El Yunque is an easy half-day trip from Old San Juan.
 There's no distinct wet or dry season in the forest, and the temperature remains a comfortable 70°F (21°C) to 80°F (26°C) all year round.